embryzon/Invisible-PFA-Fix/README.md

 # Small-Project

-For People asking "why is PFA invisible???"
+For People asking "why is PFA invisible but I'm still hearing it plays the Chopin/Godowsky Waterfall Etude MIDI???".

 Send them this software kek.